Welcome To

 Battling Imposter Syndrome

-Jo An Sensei speaks with the Village Zendo on 11/20/2022 about imposter syndrome and the famous koan “Gutei’s Finger”.
+Jo An Sensei speaks about imposter syndrome and the famous koan “Gutei’s Finger”.